ljjTYJR/PapersReading/Soft-Assignment.md

   - View the registration problem as the MLE(Maximum Likelihood Estimation) problem, and use E-M Algorithm to optimize the parameter.
   - Summary:
     - For a soft-assignment method, two variables are estimated: 1) matches; 2) transformation;
+  - Comments:
+    - How to find matches? —— still closest?
+    - As long as the percentage of outliers in the local neighborhood is small, their influence can be averaged out by contributions from other inlier points.
+Consequently, KC is capable of registering despite of these local distractions.
+    - KC based registration can be considered as a robust, multiply-linked ICP.

 - **A Correlation-Based Approach to Robust Point Set Registration** :heavy_check_mark: